rancher/elemental-docs/versioned_docs/version-1.4/quickstart-ui.md

 ## Preparing the installation (seed) image

-Now this is the last step, you need to prepare an Elemental Teal seed image that includes the initial registration config, so it can be auto registered, installed and fully deployed as part of your cluster.
+Now this is the last step, you need to prepare a seed image that includes the initial registration config, so it can be auto registered, installed and fully deployed as part of your cluster.
 The contents of the file are nothing more than the registration URL that the node needs to register and the proper server certificate, so it can connect securely.